Click here for the Baja Experts!

 If you would like to see what Puetecitos looks like FROM SPACE check it out!

-Puertecitos was one of the coastal stops for Carlos Fiesta on his 2,000 mile BAJA CIRCUMNAVIGATION!
+Puertecitos was one of the coastal stops for Carlos Fiesta on his 2,200 mile SOLO BAJA CIRCUMNAVIGATION!

 The Enchanted Islands south of Puertecitos offer raw nature and beauty few visitors are able to experience.
-Visit the web site of GONE TO BAJA ADVENTURES for more information!
+Take an excursion and check it out.

 To purchase a good map of the Baja Peninsula visit the web site of MEXICO MAPS.